HackSisters/reborn-market-backend/README.md

 - [Unit and Acceptance Tests](#unit-and-acceptance-tests)
 ---
 ## 💡Project Description

-We have developed this project with the specifications that were given to us at the beginning of the F5 Hackathon.
-Following the theme of the event, we have developed a market place.
-On this website you will be able to sell products related to parenting, from clothes to toys...
-We have implemented a basic auth, a small api and a database with PostgreSQL and Docker.
+This project was developed during the **7th edition of the HACKATHONF5**, organized by **Fundación Somos F5** and the multinational company **Globant**.
+The entire development took place on **March 18 and 20**, and was presented on **March 21, 2025**.

+We are proud to say that our team was selected as **the winning team** of the hackathon.

+We built the project based on the specifications provided at the beginning of the hackathon.
+Following the theme, we created a **marketplace focused on parenting**, where users can sell and buy products like clothes, toys, and more.

+The project includes:

+- Basic authentication
+- A small REST API
+- A PostgreSQL database
+- Docker support for easy deployment

 ---